Optional DRU support

 The DRU support is designed to perform the processing function on a Kubernetes cluster using the Calrissian, a Common Workflow Language runner for Kubernetes.
 Calrissian uses CWL, an open standard defining Command Line Tools and Workflow classes, over Kubernetes that enables the implementation of each step in a workflow as a container.
 It provides simple, flexible mechanisms for specifying constraints between the steps in a workflow and artifact management for linking the output of any step as an input to subsequent steps.

-Installation on a Minikube Cluster¶
+Installation on a local Kubernetes Cluster

 Follow the steps described below in order to activate the ZOO-Project optional DRU support.